theo-armour/agenda/3-0-entities/sensay/2024-07-15-what-is-a-replica.md

 You are what you were.

 You are a replica.
-You a compilation of Cellular organisms There have been replicating themselves for over 4 billion years.
+You a compilation of cellular organisms There have been replicating themselves for over 4 billion years.

 * Your DNA is a close replica of the DNA that came into being over four billion years ago
 * The same is true for the processes that cause DNA to build viruses, bacteria and multi-celled creatures.